nadeemnazeer/word-frequency-scrapper/README.md

 >   1. Arguments will remain same as that of standalone run as shown above.
 >   2. You will need to install dependencies to run this client.

+## Code description:

+**Core logic of the app:** https://github.com/nadeemnazeer/word-frequency-scrapper/blob/develop/core.py Entry class/function to code:

+    fs = FreqScrapper(url,scrap_domains)
+    rows = fs.get_freq_words(ngrams,top, max_level)

+## TODO(s):
+- Not tested on AJAX/ASP Pages
+- OCR for content that is put as images on the website
+- Stopwords
+- TFIDF - to get the actual sense of what is mentioned as important on page
+-   There can be other terms of same weight as that of last one - but we are showing only 10
+- F1 Scoring to get the sense of how is our extraction doing.